robsonvn/laravel-couchdb/README.md

 ## Good to know before using it

-* This library is under development, so use on your own.
-* CouchDB **IS NOT** Mongo DB, does not work as Mongo DB and does not have the same resources as Mongo DB, so **DO NOT** expect to do everthing that [jenssegers/laravel-mongodb](https://github.com/jenssegers/laravel-mongodb) library does in the same way it does.
 * CouchDB has many limitations dealing with Mango Query that force us to process somethings in memory, which directly impacts on our library performance, please check out the [Couch Limitations](#couchdb-limitations) and the [Limitations](#limitations) sections for more details.

 Table of contents